2426-BingXianXie/Calendars/HW4/README.md

 # Virtual Calendar Application
-A command-line calendar application that mimics features found in widely-used calendar apps such as Google Calendar.
+A command-line multi-calendar application that mimics features found in widely-used calendar apps such as Google Calendar.
 The application supports both single events and recurring event series with comprehensive editing capabilities.
+The application also supports the use of multiple calendars, with the ability to switch between and edit calendars, as well as support for specific timezone implementation.

 # Work Distribution
 ## Joshua Chan
 - Setup a basic structure of files
 - revised the methods and debugged for better development
-- Mostly Controller, Enum property, Command Patterns package
+- Mostly Controller, View, Enum property, Command Patterns package
 - Testing Controller packages, figure out the usage of mocks